SySS-Research/invoke-lsaparse/README.md

 ## Usage

-Load the module `Invoke-LSAParse` in a PowerShell session, e.g. via `Import-Module .\Invoke-LSAParse.ps1`, and execute it using the two parameters `DMPFile` (full path to LSA dump file) and `verbose` (show additional information).
+Load the module `Invoke-LSAParse` in a PowerShell session, e.g. via `Import-Module .\Invoke-LSAParse.ps1`, and execute it using the two parameters `PathToDMP` (absolute path of LSA dump file) and `verbose` (show additional information).

 ![Example Execution](./example.gif)